-When she'd finally wear them, Coach (Father Hughes was the winningest high school basketball coach in the history of the U.S. - once a coach, always a coach) might compliment her, asking if that was new.
+When she'd finally wear them, Coach (Father Hughes is the winningest high school basketball coach in the history of the U.S.) might compliment her, asking if that was new.
 She'd reply - in perfect 'Texan' - "This?
 I've had it for months.
 But, thank you."
-Always followed by a warm secret smile.
+Always followed by a warm, secret smile.

-I never shared Mother's passing last summer here on The Randy Report.
+I didn't share Mother's passing last summer here on The Randy Report.
 I kept thinking I would, but I never felt anything worthy of Mother's memory come to me.